FHA's New Rules: Student Loan Debt Calculation

-On June 6, 2021, the FHA student loan regulations underwent their first significant revision.
-At that time, HUD published the final rules for student loans in the twenty-first century.
+On June 6, 2021, the FHA student loan regulations underwent a significant revision, impacting those seeking a mortgage with student loans.
+At that time, HUD published the final rules for handling student loans when looking for an FHA loan.

-Previously, the FHA calculated the borrower's debt-to-income ratio using 1% of the outstanding amount of their student loans.
+Previously, the FHA calculated the borrower's debt-to-income ratio using 1% of the outstanding amount of their student loans, which ruled out many who wanted to qualify for an FHA.

-Under an income-based repayment plan, lenders may now utilize the borrower's accurate student loan payment.
-For qualifying borrowers, the new standards also permit a wider debt-to-income ratio.
-Until today, the qualifying percentage did not include debt from other sources.
+Under an income-based repayment plan, lenders can now consider the borrower's actual monthly student loan payment when deciding if they qualify for an FHA loan.
+For those hoping to get a mortgage with student loans, the new standards also allow a more forgiving debt-to-income ratio.
+Until recently, the calculation to get an FHA loan did not factor in debt from other sources.

-The FHA determines the borrower's debt-to-income ratio based on their overall debt, including their mortgage and student loans.
+To get approved for an FHA loan, the borrower's debt-to-income ratio is determined by their overall debt, including their mortgage and student loans.
 The FHA then determines if the borrower is "highly unlikely" to be able to make their loan payments by comparing this sum to the borrower's income.

-Before June 21, 2021, lenders were required to use 1% of the outstanding student loan balance as the monthly payment.
+Before June 21, 2021, lenders had to use 1% of the outstanding student loan balance as the monthly payment to get approved for an FHA.

 For instance, if your student loan debt is $30,000, your monthly payment will be $300 ($30,000 x 1%).
-The lender was required to use $300 as the qualifying amount even though the actual cost was less than that amount.
+The old rules required the FHA lender to use $300 as the qualifying amount to get a mortgage, even though the actual cost was less.

-The issue with this approach is that it often makes it difficult for individuals to purchase a house because of the student debt calculation.
+The issue with this approach is that it made it difficult to qualify for an FHA and buy a home because of the student debt calculation.

 New - FHA Student Loan Guidelines

-The new FHA guidelines for student loans permit lenders to utilize the actual payment shown on a credit report if it is more than zero or 5% of the loan total.
+Under the new FHA guidelines for student loans, lenders can use the actual payment shown on a credit report, if it's more than zero or 5% of the loan total, to help you get approved for a mortgage.
 Examples of how to figure out your student loan installments

 1. Student Loan Payment: Appears on the credit report, and the student loan payment of $300 is reported on the credit report.